DennisFaucher/simple-mcp/README.md

 Just in case this AI README is wonky,
 - Run mcp-server.py in one terminal session
-- Run mcp_client from another terminal
+- Run mcp_client in another terminal
 - Both need to be run from the simple-mcp folder

 ---